MrBigK/linked-blog-starter-md/Sessions/Session 3.md

 - When sloth is defeated, he says a prayer and uses a domain expansion
 - After the boss fight with Sloth, the zombies decay and the moon finally appears
 - The town congratulates the party and asks if there is anything they need
-- The party sets out on
+- The party sets out on the boat, seeing where their lead next
+- End the session with an encounter with Viven who kills the boats navigator, Chippy the Goblin
 # Recap
-After defeating Adore, you all returned back to the top level of the Castle where Brudevich resided.
-Johnny Sins was then controlled by Brudevich and opened the Behelit gateway and summoned the God Hand.
-The God Hand quickly dispatched Brudevich because of his alignment with a certain indivual named Viven, as well as being involved with the Conglomerate.
-After these events unfolded, a ghoul came crashing through the wall and you all looked outside and noticed the town was being ransacked by all sorts of creatures of the night.
-Who is Viven?
-What is the Conglomerate?
-And what is going on with the town?
-Those are the questions in the back of your mind right now.
-# Summary
 The party successfully defeated the zombies that were overrunning the town and the townsfolk took notice.
 Johnny tried to give a rousing speech but he sadly missed the mark and couldn't quite land.
 Its okay though, the townspeople think he's just a little bit retarded.
 It was at this moment a mysterious figure comes across the horizon donning a gold mask, being carried in a palanquin.
+# Summary